Beat the Clearing queue

 Transition between levels

 In Term 2 of year one and two students will engage with a number of talks about the option modules available.
 There will be personal tutorials arranged providing the opportunity for you to reflect on your learning, explore what will be expected of you at the next stage, and make links between option choices and career planning.
-Transition workbooks, provided at the end of your first and second year, will also support your move to the next level of study.
+Interactive transition resources provided at the end of your first and second year will also support your move to the next level of study.

 Virtual learning environment